kurt70/dockerk8sworkshop/README.md

 # Docker
-This part of the workshop will give a light introduction to containerization and the docker technology.
+This part of the workshop will give a light introduction to the docker containerization technology.

+Docker´s architecture consists of 3 entities, which are the docker client, a docker deamon and a docker registry.

+Both the client and the deamon are running on your local machine, while a registry is either running on a private or public network.

+Dockerhub is for instance a registry on a public network.

+The client is the command line tool you are using to issue docker commands.

+The commands in turn issue HTTP requests to the docker deamon

 ## step 1: Hello World
 This exercise will be to pull down an image from dockerhub and run it locally.
 In any terminal of your choice, simply write: